Skip to contentSkip to footer

 "Our current browser setup works fine"

 Polypane puts all of these checks in one place, always on.
 Multiple viewports are visible at the same time, the accessibility panel surfaces issues as you work, and meta information is one click away.
-Teams using Polypane typically see an order of magnitude less post-deployment patch-up work.
+Teams using Polypane typically see up to an order of magnitude less post-deployment patch-up work.

 "It would be too disruptive to switch right now"